hrolfrc/calf-milp/README.rst

 Install
 ------------------
-Use pip to install sppam.
+Use pip to install calf-milp.

-``pip install sppam``
+``pip install calf-milp``

 Introduction
 ------------------
 This is a python implementation of a classifier that endeavors to solve the `saddle point problem for AUC maximization`_.
 [1]

-SPPAM provides classification and prediction for two classes, the binomial case.
+CalfMilp provides classification and prediction for two classes, the binomial case.
 Small to medium problems are supported.
 This is research code and a work in progress.

-SPPAM is designed for use with scikit-learn_ pipelines and composite estimators.
+CalfMilp is designed for use with scikit-learn_ pipelines and composite estimators.

 .. _scikit-learn: https://scikit-learn.org